It’s on hold right now.

 In mid-2007 I began thinking about using the podcast platform to create my own kind of entertainment, the kind of show that I wanted to listen to while I was travelling up and down the M5 on a daily basis.

 And that’s how This Reality Podcast came about.
-Initially it was just me ranting and raving and playing good records, but as Soph became more involved the show got itself back to the place I’d always intended it to be from the outset: an hour a week of rounded, music-based entertainment.
+Initially it was just me ranting and raving and playing good records, but as I went to more and more unsigned band gigs, it became obvious that I should promote talent.

-If you’ve never tried a podcast before, and you’d like to try out one of our shows, just follow one of the simple instructions below.
+If you’ve never tried a podcast before, and you’d like to try out one of the shows, just follow one of the simple instructions below.
 You can:

-- get our show from iTunes, put them on your iPod, laptop, computer, iPhone, iPad or other portable mp3 device.
+- get the show from iTunes, put them on your iPod, laptop, computer, iPhone, iPad or other portable mp3 device.
 To do this, just click here (honest, it’s really free!)

-- get our show sent to your RSS reader from our website.
+- get the show sent to your RSS reader from the website.
 To do this, just click here (it’s still free!)

-- And, for all you mobile phone freaks, you can get the show on your mobile from our friends over here at Stitcher.com (and yes, it’s *still* free!)
+- And, for all you mobile phone freaks, you can get the show on your mobile from my friends over here at Stitcher.com (and yes, it’s *still* free!)